htcondor/htcondor/docs/version-history/feature-versions-23-x.rst

 - Container universe jobs running under singularity or apptainer now run with a contained home directory, when HTCondor file transfer is enabled.
-This means the jobs get the $HOME environment variable set to the scratch directory, and /etc/passwd entry inside the container with the home directory entry pointed to the same place.
+This means the jobs get the $HOME environment variable set to the scratch directory, and an /etc/passwd entry inside the container with the home directory entry pointed to the same place.
   :jira:`2274`